 On-chain analysis (sometimes referred to as blockchain analysis) is a new and developing sector of analytics revolving around the data which can be extracted from a blockchain.
 On-chain analysis is unique to cryptocurrency as it is the only asset class where every action on the network is recorded on a public ledger from which investor activity can be extrapolated.
 It’s important to note that it does not include any trading activity that took place on a centralized exchange as those actions are internal to the exchange, however, it will track deposits to or withdraws from an exchange.

 This type of analysis looks at the fundamentals of the network, which differs from traditional technical analysis (TA) which uses price and volume.
-There is a huge amount of data we can see on-chain with a high level of granularity enabling us to track cash flows, user count, wealth distribution, block size, miner rewards, and more.
+There is a huge amount of data that can be seen on-chain with a high level of granularity enabling us to track cash flows, user count, wealth distribution, block size, miner rewards, and more.
 Using advanced data processing and heuristics, the raw information on the blockchain is used to calculate metrics and is then displayed on graphs.
 These metrics allow us to filter out the effect of short-term speculators on crypto-asset valuations, giving us a clearer view of the macrostate and health of a network.

 The field of on-chain analysis is young but moving very fast and has grown from forum users gathering their own data and making spreadsheets, to platforms providing high-quality data for hedge funds, hobbyists, and serious investors alike.